51 Ideas for Outdoor Dining Rooms

 Beth Mullins combined old bricks with new, whitewashed ones and laid them in crisp lines for her patio.
 She then chose a teak outdoor dining table to finish the outdoor area.
 It’s a great texture contrast with the brick, and it ties in with the fence.
 “Combining the bricks with the wooden furniture helped the whole look be more modern,” she says.

 10 / 51

 Just big enough for a picnic table, this brick landing creates an outdoor dining room in a small Denver backyard.
 Homeowner and architect Renée del Gaudio intentionally placed the patio as far from the house as possible so it feels like a retreat.
 To keep costs down, she and her husband used bricks they unearthed while remodeling their turn-of-the-19th-century home.
 In the distance, a translucent door lets in light yet maintains privacy.

 Furniture should come first when designing outdoor rooms.
-“You have to think about what you want out of the space.
+You have to think about what you want out of the space.
 Is it a table for four?
-A lounge?”
+A lounge?
 This outdoor dining room is the go-to for larger dinner parties.
 The Janus et Cie table steals the scene.
 But the space has flexibility—a stone bench and a bistro table also make for more intimate, casual dinners.